1. Home

 Full Disclosure: While VirtualBox is a bit unstable at times, we have found it is easy to work on the software without fuss.

-Parallels Desktop 14
+Parallels Desktop 19

-Parallels are the most popular virtual machine on this list.
+Parallels is the most popular virtual machine on this list.
 This is because of the seamless switching between macOS and Windows.
 You can visit the website to download and read more about the virtual machine here.

-• Intel Core 2 Duo, Core i3, Core i5, Core i7, Core i9 or Xeon processor;
+• Any Apple silicon chip Intel Core i5, Core i7, Core i9, Intel Core M, or Xeon Processor.

 Pros